pattama/cta-app-jobmanagerservice/README.md

   * __Mono mode__: send a command to single CTA-Agent.
 If there are many CTA-Agents matching the condition, first CTA-Agent will be chosen.
   * __Stress mode__: send a command to matching CTA-Agent.
 If there are many CTA-Agents matching the condition, JMS will send the same command to all.
   * __Group mode__: send a command to single CTA-Agent.
 If there are many CTA-Agents matching the condition, First, not-busy, CTA-Agent will pick up the command.
-  * __Parallel mode__: send many jobs to matching CTA-Agent.
+  * __Parallel mode__: send many commands to matching CTA-Agent.
 If there are many CTA-Agents matching the condition, Not-busy CTA-Agent(s) will help each other picking up the commands.

 You can check more [feature guide](https://git.sami.int.thomsonreuters.com/compass/cta/blob/master/features.md) for a list of all features provided by CTA-OSS.